junbowu/LeagueAI/README.md

 ## TODO
 1) Dataset generation
+- Fix some bugs with the tower cropping of the raw data
 - Towers in fog of war
 - Turret plating
 - Fog of war strucutres, maybe fog of war filter?
 - Dead minnions
 - Add random particles to the screenshots, explosions and so on
 - More different cursors

+2) Project
+- Make new dataset with proper towers
+- Transform old tensorflow dataset annotations and retrain

+3) Vayne bot
+- TODO

 ## Currently Detectable Objects
 - Red Tower